 Where to Eat in Swedish Lapland

 We found several restaurants via Google Maps and decided to drive the extra distance for what seemed to be a traditional local meal.
-Don’t let the fact that this restaurant is literally attached the a gas station in the middle of nowhere deter you.
+Don’t let the fact that this restaurant is literally attached to a gas station in the middle of nowhere deter you.

 Everything we ate was cooked perfectly and tasted delicious.
 What was most surprising about Roady was the price.
 Our family of 6 enjoyed this roadside, fine-dining experience for approximately 1000 SEK or roughly $110 USD total.

 Where to Stay in Rovaniemi

 We opted to pay a modest additional fee for both linens and final cleaning.
 Be sure to communicate with your host to determine what may or may not be included.

 Where to Stay in Karelia

-The one-room chalet is humbly decorated with two twin-over full bunkbeds and a loft with two additional twin mattresses plus a private bathroom.
+The one-room chalet is humbly decorated with two twin-over-full bunk beds and a loft with two additional twin mattresses plus a private bathroom.
 The lower bunks have privacy curtains, making them the most desired spot for the kids.

 Your stay at the Puukarin Pysäkki Guesthouse includes a large breakfast in the main house.
-We were the only guests on the property and were still treated to an abundant breakfast of eggs, meats, yogurt and granola, a variety of breads and cinnamon rolls plus coffee and tea.
+We were the only guests on the property and were still treated to an abundant breakfast of eggs, meats, yogurt, and granola, a variety of bread and cinnamon rolls plus coffee and tea.

 Things to See in Lakeland Finland

 The history of the castle is fascinating.
 It was used primarily as a fortress and never housed any royals.
 Later it fell into disrepair until a group of locals decided to restore it and reopen it as an events venue.
 Today Olavinlinna hosts an annual opera festival each summer.

 Visiting Spa Taikametsä

 Located at the Imatra Spa Resort, the Spa Taikametsä was a waterpark-esque experience that could only be had in Finland.
 Access to the spa was included in our stay at the resort.
 We were able to use the spa both on the day of check-in and after check-out.

 My husband and sons proceeded into the facilities wearing traditional American board shorts, only to be stopped by a Pool Manager and told their “pockets” were not allowed.
 Guests can rent a swimsuit for 5€ or the resort’s gift shop sells them for approximately 30€ – 50€.

 If you’re tempted to give cold water swimming a try, the spa offers that experience as well.
-A small dip pool is maintained at 8°C. Thankfully, it’s located right next to one of the warm pools, so it’s possible to give this outrageous sport a try without having to make the full commitment to being in natural body of water outside.
+A small dip pool is maintained at 8°C. Thankfully, it’s located right next to a hot tub, so it’s possible to give this outrageous sport a try without having to make the full commitment to being in a natural body of water outside.